RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

 Beta version v0.7.0
 General changes
   * XComModOptions.ini now has options to disable the mod's item and non-class gameplay changes.
+  * All soldiers will receive a free respec (in the Armory promotion screen) when upgrading.
+This free respec must be used before the soldier ranks up or it is lost.
 Class changes
   Combat Engineer
     * Smoke and Mirrors now provides a bonus smoke grenade use (even if there is no smoke grenade equipped).